Professor-G/pyBIA/docs/source/Engineering pyBIA.rst

 -  Extracted blue broadband images for random objects in all field, this made up our OTHER training class.
 -  Used the DIFFUSE and OTHER image data to train a Convolutional Neural Network, modeled after the award-winning `AlexNet <https://proceedings.neurips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf>`_ architecture.

+We outline below how we created pyBIA, and the associated model which has been saved and included in the installation.

 1) Constructing the Catalog
 -----------
 We first downloaded the data for all subfields within the `Boötes survey <https://legacy.noirlab.edu/noao/noaodeep/>`_ -- with these 27 fits files we can use pyBIA to automatically detect sources and create a photometric and morphological catalog, although the NDWFS team included `merged catalogs <https://legacy.noirlab.edu/noao/noaodeep/DR3/DR3cats/matchedFITS/>`_ with their data release.
 We extracted four items from their merged catalogs: the ra & dec positions of each detected source, the name of the corresponding subfield, as well as its NDWFS object name.
 This was saved as a Pandas dataframe.